piyush0101/octopress/source/_posts/2013-01-15-feedback-loops---short-continuous-and-.md

 tags: [feedback loops, feedback]
 ---

-I was working one friday afternoon at the **Thought**Works Dallas office, remoting into the machine at the client site and pairing with a fellow developer.
+I was working one friday afternoon at the ThoughtWorks Dallas office, remoting into the machine at the client site and pairing with a fellow developer.
 Internet connection speeds here in the United States are pretty amazing and it did not take long to connect to the remote machine and start coding in eclipse.
 This has happened to me before but I never thought much about it.
 Even the slightest of lag between a keystroke and the letter appearing on the display is slow feedback.
 I personally am not a very accurate typist, I make errors while typing but constantly looking on the screen to see what I typed, getting instantaneous feedback on whether it was correct or not helps me in fixing the problem quickly.
 Imagine if there was a delay of a second in this scenario i.e. when you hit a key and when the letter appeared on the screen.
 How inconvenient would that have been.

 I am just curious and intrigued about the importance of efficient, streamlined feedback loops in our lives and professions.
 As a software developer, I have seen so many practices - [fail fast][FF] systems, fail fast techniques, fail fast language features, [continuous integration][CI], [continuous delivery][CD] and deployment, all of which have one common theme that they strive towards.
 Short and continuous feedbacks.
 Figuring out problems sooner than later, finding issues in smaller deltas rather than mining them in a sea of changes.
 Similar to software development, other activities in our daily lives become much less stressful and streamlined if we consider involving short, continuous and honest feedbacks.
 How?
 I know it sounds preposterous but I will explain all of it below.